Zhou Shuguang: 2008 Tibetan unrest

 During the 2008 Tibetan unrest, Zhou posted pictures and translated information from foreign news articles that were not mentioned in the state media and posted them on his website.

-2008 Guizhou riot
+2008 Weng'an riot

-During the 2008 Guizhou riot, Zhou travelled to the area where interviews with the girls' parents and photos of the riot's aftermath were published on his website.
-His and other bloggers' work were a major reason that four Communist Party, local government and security officials were eventually fired for misuse of power.
+During the 2008 Weng'an riot, Zhou travelled to the area where interviews with the girls' parents and photos of the riot's aftermath were published on his website.
+His and other bloggers' work were a major reason that four Chinese Communist Party, local government and security officials were eventually fired for misuse of power.

 2008 Yang Jia case

 Zhou was critical of the impartiality of the court proceedings in the Yang Jia case and, along with others, signed an online petition demanding authorities investigate the causes of Yang Jia's murdering spree.

 2008 arrest

 On August 14, 2008, Zhou was detained for just over an hour in his hometown in Hunan province.
 He was able to tweet what was happening as he was led out of the house then forced into a vehicle where he was driven back to his hometown of Meitanba.
 After his release, Zhou's computer was returned, but he was put under town arrest and is not allowed to leave Meitanba.